ebonfowl/CodexScriptum/README.md

 # PrelimSEM.R
 R script that fits CFA and SEM models for latent measures of muscle quality and walking ability and reports fit indices.

+# parseGFF.py
+Python script that parses the COVID-19 genome using fasta output.

+# write_pinnacle_slurm.py
+Python script that provides a template for creating SLURM scheduler scripts for an HPC cluster.

 # RonsCode.py
 Python workflow for creating gene transcription trajectories using dynamo.
 Note: this is not working code, rather it was created as a template for another researcher who was unfamiliar with omics work in python.